mcp-logseq-server

 functionalities, users can quickly find relevant information across all pages or retrieve specific page contents when needed.

-The MCP server allows interaction with LogSeq via its API.
+MCP server to interact with LogSeq via its API.

 Components